flammie/omorfi/README.md

 Get more RAM or swap space.

+### This word is missing!
+I don't like this word!

+Omorfi includes two analysers: one based on KOTUS-approved Nykysuomen sanalista and one based on _a lot of lexical databases_, if you do not like some rarer words, use the smaller one, if some words seem to be missing, try the larger one first, if it's really missing, you can file a bug report, or add it to e.g. Wiktionary.
+See [notes on lexicon sizes](//flammie.github.io/omorfi/pages/Smaller_lexicons.html).

 ## Contributing

 Omorfi code and data are free and libre open source, modifiable and